Title

 The Metropolitan Manila Development Authority adopts revised guidelines for towing and impounding operations to ensure uniform procedures across local government units, enhancing the efficiency and accountability of managing illegally parked and stalled vehicles in Metro Manila.

-Towing services must respond and remove the stalled or illegally parked vehicle within the shortest time possible but not exceeding 15 minutes after receiving the report or directive.
+The tow service has the primary responsibility to remove the vehicle within the shortest time possible, but shall not exceed 15 minutes from the time it received the report or directive.

 Analyze Cases Smarter, Faster